Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 target specifier replaces separate specifiers for each toolchain in

-calls.
-This is why scala_register_toolchains
+register_toolchains calls.
+This is why scala_register_toolchains replaced

-registration macros, and why the rules_scala
+all the WORKSPACE registration macros, and why the rules_scala module can

 make this call automatically.
 Having separate toolchain repos would've